Eggshell is a biodegradable item that you can collect from kitchen scraps and use it throughout the garden to add nutrients for plants.

 Use eggshells for planting a seed.
 Don’t crush these eggshells yet.
 Turn them into an inexpensive seed starting plug instead.

-Once the seedling is ready to transplant, crush the eggshell and plant the seedling with its shell into the larger container or straight in the garden.
+Once the seedling is ready to transplant, crush the eggshell and plant the seedling with its shell into the larger container or straight into the garden.

 Eggshells for watering plants.
 Put the dried-up eggshells into the blender or food processor.
-Use the pulse option to make eggshells powder.
+Use the pulse option to make eggshell powder.

 Eggshells are entirely biodegradable.
 But if you put the whole piece in the ground, it will take longer to degrade.
 I often find some crushed shell pieces from the previous year.